Marijuana Addiction Relapse

-- Being around triggers, such as places you where you used or paraphernalia.
+- Being around triggers, such as places where you used or paraphernalia.

 - Experiencing relationship, family, or financial problems.

 If you or someone you love relapses on marijuana, don’t view it as a defeat.
-You can do many things to rebound, including:
+You can do many things to help encourage ongoing recovery like:2

-- Encouraging him or her to think about why it happened: Recognizing triggers will help you improve coping skills down the line.
-Was there a crisis that led to the relapse?
+- Recognize triggers to help you improve coping skills down the line.2 Was there a crisis that led to the relapse?
 Were you having problems with a job, family, or friends?
 Were you bored?
 Was it related to a specific event?

-- Getting back into treatment: Even if you’ve completed a marijuana recovery program before, you can always learn something new and figure out ways to prevent relapse in the future.
-Perhaps the treatment wasn’t the right fit and you need to discuss alternatives with an addiction professional or your therapist.
-If the relapse was severe and you have returned to consistent marijuana use, you may require a higher level of care, such as inpatient rehab, than someone who has experienced a relatively minor relapse.
+- Return to treatment even if you’ve completed a marijuana recovery program before.
+You can always learn something new and figure out ways to prevent relapse in the future.
+If the relapse was severe and you have returned to consistent marijuana use, you may require a higher level of care, such as inpatient rehab.

-If you or your loved one doesn’t have a marijuana relapse prevention plan in place, develop one with guidance from a sponsor, therapist, or addiction treatment team.
+If you or your loved one doesn’t have a marijuana relapse prevention plan in place, it may be helpful to develop one with your treatment team, which may include a sponsor, therapist, and/or doctors.

-- Seeing a therapist on a consistent basis.
+- See a therapist on a consistent basis.

-- Attending NA meetings and getting a sponsor.
+- Attend mutual support group meetings and get a sponsor.

-- Learning how to identify and manage triggers and high-risk situations.
+- Learn how to identify and manage triggers and high-risk situations.

-- Building a network of supportive and encouraging people you can trust, and avoiding negative people.
+- Build a network of supportive and encouraging people you can trust and avoid negative people.